spin-scenario/spin-scenario/docs/source/module/phantom.rst

 How to create phantom
 =====================
 We provide following demo scripts (Matlab) for researchers to design their own phantom models in Spin-Scenario.
+There is also a C/C++ :download:`routine <../../../examples/phantom/convert-mhd-phantom-to-spinscenario-h5.rar>` to convert a 3D mhd phantom into Spin-Scenario's h5 format, written and shared by Dr. Jörg Peter from German Cancer Research Center (DKFZ).

 2D phantom
 -----------